JarvisSan22/SDS-011-Python/README.md

 ```
 curl https://get.pimoroni.com/blinkt | bash
 ```
-2nd fit the blinket o
+2nd fit the blinket into the RPI3